 - Reduced allergy symptoms

 - Better mood and concentration

-The great benefit of the vegan paleo diet is that you do not need to be worry about starving.
-There isn’t no starving if performed correctly.
+The great benefit of the vegan paleo diet is that you do not need to worry about starving.
+There isn’t any starving if performed correctly.
 With all the nutrition meals such as vegetables, protein and healthy fats will be filling and satisfying.
-This will make your body feel it has received good amount of energy and nutrients!
+This will make your body feel it has received a good amount of energy and nutrients!